McDonald's in Russia: Shutdown and replacement (Vkusno i tochka)

 Alexander Govor replaced the brand with Vkusno i tochka ("Simply Delicious").
 The restaurants offer replacements for all menu items, but most are rebranded.

 In November 2022, McDonald's announced that due to "extensive local supply issues" its licensee in neighbouring Belarus would stop operating under its name, and the restaurants were rebranded as Vkusno i tochka.

-On 1 December 2022, the last 9 Russian McDonald's restaurants at train stations and airports in St. Petersburg and Moscow closed.
+On 1 December 2022, the last nine Russian McDonald's restaurants at train stations and airports in St. Petersburg and Moscow closed.
+It is expected that McDonald's will have an option to reacquire the 850 restaurants from Vkusno i tochka and reenter the Russian market in the next 15 years.

-In January 2023, McDonald's closed its restaurants in Kazakhstan, believed to be due to supply issues, with its restaurants expected to be rebranded.